 Angela Parsons is part of an all-female executive team at Xelerate, a company that does data-driven recruiting for companies looking for their next great hires.
 Parsons is a former Division I soccer player who recovered from a life-threatening accident and eventually became Miss Pennsylvania.
 Her perseverance is legendary.
 Today, she’s a leader who uses her fiery personality to help others succeed in sales — and in life.
 In her spare time, she volunteers with the Center for Grieving Children, an important cause that’s close to her heart given that her own mother died at a young age.

-Sherisse Hawkins knows being a successful entrepreneur means looking at the world differently and daring to solve problems — even the biggest “I-won’t-accept-the-status-quo” problems.
+Sherisse Hawkins, CEO of Pagedip, knows being a successful entrepreneur means looking at the world differently and daring to solve problems — even the biggest “I-won’t-accept-the-status-quo” problems.
 Her creativity knows no bounds; it’s no wonder she’s been on Shark Tank and was even once a Walt Disney Imagineer.
 Initially shy and reserved, Sherisse gave me one of my favorite tips: that you must ask in order to receive.
 As an entrepreneur, time is a limited resource.
 If you oftentimes find yourself offering a lot of your time to others, don’t forget to make the ask when you need help, too.
 Thanks, Sherisse!

 Emily Hyde is an accomplished sales leader at Advocate, using her unparalleled energy and enthusiasm to bring innovative technology to her clients.
 She has also grown through the ranks from President to Executive Advisory Board Co-Chair for Atlanta Technology Professionals, giving back to the technology ecosystem that helped foster her own success.
 Additionally, Emily is an acclaimed speaker and mentor.
 And despite her growing list of credentials, she remains as down-to-earth and easy-to-talk-to as they come.